Revised June 18, 2013

 - characteristics of passwords to meet security needs

 The Password Standard includes all user credentials for accessing enterprise-level (university-wide) applications and systems, including but not limited to usernames and passwords.
-In most cases, these applications and systems use campus-wide credential systems (such as Unity) for authentication.
+In most cases, these applications and systems use campus-wide credential systems (e.g., Unity) for authentication.
 This standard may also apply to other enterprise-level systems that use different credentials.

 The Password Standard: